JayVanSchaick/2D-Noise-Mixer/README.md

 ### Documentation

-##### Please note: the classes themselves have more Documentation in there XML Docs.
+##### Please note: the classes themselves have more Documentation in their XML Docs.

 * How to use the class